arsalanKhawar/LeStatTracker/README.md

 To Do List:
 * Ability to add a team
 * View teams page

+* Create a tournament
+    * Add tournament level along with userid in table
 * Add players to specific teams

 * Change player teams

 * Add permission roles
+    * Commissioner: can add teams and players and assign coaches,
+    * Coach: may be able to remove or add players with commissioner toggle/deadlines
+    * Statkeeper role: has access to adjust gamescores
-    * Public (stats, shotclock, individual player statsheet)
+    * Public: may view stats, scores, shotclock, individual player statsheet
+* Display statsheet
-    * Commissioner
+    * Individual game stats
-    * Coach
+    * Overall season stats

-* Create a tournament
 * Add scheduled games
 * Start a game (Public link)
     * Keep track of stats (buttons)